On the temporal tweezing of cavity solitons: Introduction

 We investigate temporal tweezing of cavity solitons in a passive loop of optical fiber pumped by a continuous-wave laser beam which is described by a modified Lugiato-Lefever (LL) partial differential equation (PDE) model which, in turn, is a special case of the celebrated complex Ginzburg-Landau equation~\cite{CGL,CGL2}.
 In the experiments described in Ref.~\cite{tweeze}, temporal cavity solitons (CSs) were created as picosecond pulses of light that recirculate in a loop of optical fiber and are exposed to temporal controls in the form of a gigahertz phase modulation.
 It has been shown, both theoretically and experimentally, that the CSs are attracted and trapped to phase maxima, suppressing all soliton interactions.
 These trapped CSs can then be manipulated in time, either forward or backward, which is known as temporal tweezing.
 We study the existence and dynamics of temporally tweezed CSs.
-The key phenomena reported herein are parametric regions separating the following tweezing scenarios: (i) successful temporal tweezing of the CS where the CS moves as prescribed by the tweezer, (ii) ``dissipative'' CSs where the CS is partially trapped but eventually dissipates away, and (iii) the effective potential moves too fast and leaves the CS behind.
-We also apply the NCVA to reduce the LL dynamics of CSs to a set of ordinary differential equations (ODEs) on the CSs parameter.
+The key phenomena reported herein are parametric regions separating the following tweezing scenarios: (i) successful temporal tweezing of the CS where the CS moves as prescribed by the tweezer and (ii) the failed tweezing regime where the effective potential moves too fast and leaves the CS behind.
+We also apply the NCVA to reduce the LL dynamics of CSs to a set of ordinary differential equations (ODEs) on the CS parameter.
 We therefore, identify regions of temporal tweezing, and compare to the full numerical solutions of the original LL PDE.
+We find very good agreement between the two for the parametric regime considered, illustrating the ability of this effective reduction to provide an accurate characterization of the dynamics.